+It was commented that be beneficial also to study for other algorithms if they might be improved in performance by such a modification.

+It was agreed to use this configuration change along with DCVC-RT.

 JVET-AO0247 [AHG11] JPEG-AI Profiling Report on Runtime and Energy Consumption [G. Paul, D. Bhowmik] [late]

+TBP

 JVET-AO0249 AhG19 AhG11 InterDigital response to the MPEG Survey on AI reproducibility and NN model hosting [F. Galpin, R. James, D. Tian (InterDigital)] [late]

+TBP